pattyzamsal/UnityCourse-Scripting-Basics/README.md

-# UnityScriptingBasics
+# UnityCourse: Scripting Basics
-Unity proyect to help teaching the scripting basics
+Unity project used to teach about scripting basics, featuring a Solar System model